About the Program | Doctor of Physical Therapy

 The Entry-Level Doctor of Physical Therapy program involves three years of coursework and internships.
 During Year I, students complete 30 credits in physical therapy program at the 400 level.
 Bachelor's degrees are awarded to those students satisfying all relevant college requirements at the conclusion of Year I, which is the senior year for students following the 3+3 cohort.
 In addition, students must satisfy specific academic requirements to progress in both Year II and Year III of the DPT program.
 Current progression standards are listed in the graduate catalog.

-During Year II, students take 46 credits of courses in physical therapy at the 500 level.
-46 credits of physical therapy courses at the 600 level are taken during Year III.
+Students take 46 credits of courses in physical therapy at both the Year II and Year III levels.
 An entry-level Doctor of Physical Therapy degree is awarded upon successful completion of all three years of the DPT program.
 As part of the DPT Year II and Year III professional curriculum, the candidates must satisfactorily complete all required weeks of clinical education at facilities affiliated with Carroll.

 To practice physical therapy, students must: